PoGamerLab/Nexora-Mods-Manager/README.md

 # Nexora Mod Manager

-A modern, fast, and polished Minecraft mod manager built for a superior desktop experience.

 ## Why I made it:

-Managing Minecraft mods should feel simple, fast, and enjoyable.
-Many tools feel outdated, cluttered, or slow.
-I wanted to build something modern that looks clean, works smoothly, and makes installing or updating mods effortless.

-Nexora Mod Manager is designed for players who want a better desktop experience with powerful features and a polished interface.

-## Screenshots

-*(Add screenshots of the application here showing the main interface, mod search, settings, and update dialog)*
+I play Minecraft and when Minecraft has an update I have to download Minecraft mods for that Minecraft version so I can keep playing Minecraft with the updates.
+The thing is it takes a time to do this and it can be really frustrating.
+When I look for Minecraft mod packs I do not find Minecraft mod packs.
+I also look for an application that can help me with this.
+I do not find any application that does this.
+This is why I decided to make this application, for Minecraft.

 ## Features

 ### Core Features

-* 🔍 **Fast mod search and discovery** - Search Modrinth with real-time filtering
-* 📦 **One-click install and updates** - Download and manage mods effortlessly
-* 🧩 **Easy mod management** - View, organize, and update your mod library
-* 🔄 **Smart version compatibility** - Automatic version matching for your Minecraft version
-* 📁 **Organized mod library** - Clean categorization and filtering options
-* ⚡ **Smooth and responsive performance** - Optimized for speed and low memory usage
+* **Find mods quickly**.
+You can search for mods on Modrinth and it will show you the results away.
+* **Get mods with one click**.
+This makes it easy to download and manage your mods.
+* **Manage your mods easily**.
+You can look at all your mods organize them and update them when you need to.
+* **The right version every time**.
+Nexora makes sure you get the version of the mod that works with your Minecraft version.
+* **Keep your mods organized**.
+All your mods are sorted out and easy to find.
+* **It works fast and does not slow down your computer**.
+Nexora is made to be fast and not use up much memory.
+*
 ### Mod Loader Support

-* **Fabric** - Full support for Fabric mods
+* **Fabric**.
+We fully support Fabric mods.
-* **Forge** - Full support for Forge mods
+* **Forge**.
+You can use Forge mods without any issues.
-* **NeoForge** - Full support for NeoForge mods
+* **NeoForge**.
+Our support for NeoForge mods is complete.
-* **Quilt** - Support for Quilt mods
+* **Quilt**.
+We offer support for Quilt mods.
-* **Legacy Forge** - Support for older Forge versions
+* **Legacy Forge**.
+Older Forge versions are also supported.

 ## Installation

-### Pre-built Executable (Recommended)
+### Prebuilt Executable (Recommended)

-1. Download `Nexora.exe` from the [latest release](https://github.com/PoGamerLab/Modrinth-Mods-Manager/releases)
+1. Get `Nexora.exe` from the [ release](https://github.com/PoGamerLab/Modrinth-Mods-Manager/releases).
-2. Run the application
+2. Run the application.
-3. Complete first-time setup wizard
+3. Follow the setup wizard.
-4. Start managing your mods
+4. Start managing your mods.

 ## System Requirements

-* **OS:** Windows 10 or Windows 11
+* **OS:** You need Windows 10 or Windows 11.
-* **Internet:** Required for mod downloads and updates
+* **Internet:** A connection is required for downloading and updating mods.
-* **Storage:** 100MB+ for application, additional space for mods
+* **Storage:** Ensure you have 100MB+ free for the application, plus extra space for mods.
-* **RAM:** 2GB minimum, 4GB recommended
+* **RAM:** 2GB is the minimum.
+4GB is recommended.

 ## Storage Location

-By default, Nexora stores app data, settings, and cache in:
+By default Nexora stores its data, settings and cache in:
-- **Windows:** `%APPDATA%\Nexora`
+- **Windows:** `%
--

 ## Configuration

-Nexora supports various configuration options including:
+Nexora has several configuration options:
-- **Theme selection** - Dark or light mode
+- **Theme selection**.
+Choose between light mode.
-- **Mod folder path** - Custom installation directory
+- **Mod folder path**.
+Pick a custom directory for your mods.
-- **Download settings** - Speed limits, retry count
+- **Download settings**.
+Set speed limits and retry counts.
-- **Update preferences** - Automatic or manual update checks
+- **Update preferences**.
+Decide if you want manual updates.
-- **Performance mode** - Low-end mode for older systems
+- **Performance mode**.
+Use a low-end mode for systems.
-- **Cache settings** - Image cache size, disk limits
+- **Cache settings**.
+Manage image cache size and disk limits.

 ## License

-All rights reserved.
-Nexora is proprietary software unless stated otherwise in future releases.
+All rights are reserved.
+Nexora is proprietary unless stated otherwise.

 ## Author